CML 2.7 Release Notes

 CML 2.7 introduces the ability to pin a node to a specific compute host.

-For more information, see Compute Locking in the CML Administrator's Guide.
+For more information, see Compute Pinning in the CML Administrator's Guide.

 Running CML on AWS or Azure